kadiadaubige/MATH311_Linear_Algebra/README.md

 # MATH311_Linear_Algebra

 These are projects for MATH 311 Linear Algebra at Winona State University.
-It uses Google Colab and Pyhton coding to explore linear algebra concepts.
+This uses Google Colab and Pyhton coding to explore linear algebra concepts.

 # Projects